 Founded in January 2016, DPA’s Department of Research and Academic Engagement (DRAE) works to bridge the divide between research and effective drug policies.
-Too often our drug policies are driven by ideology, politics, stigma, greed, and/or racism rather than the evidence about what works.
-With evidence-based policy and science in general under attack at the federal level, insisting on policy grounded in scholarship and providing policymakers with the tools to access and use research is more important than ever.
+Our drug policies are driven by ideology, politics, stigma, greed, and/or racism rather than the evidence about what works.
+We at DRAE believe that it is more important than ever to promote policies grounded in scholarship and that policymakers need tools to access and use research.

-DRAE hosts conferences and convenings across the nation highlighting current drug use trends, harm reduction needs, research challenges, and cross-cutting policy reform issues.
-These events have been attended by hundreds of attendees and have served to move forward conversations about research, harm reduction, and drug policy reform.
-Learn more about past and upcoming conferences and convenings, watch videos, and download materials.
+We have hosted conferences and convenings across the nation highlighting current drug use trends, harm reduction needs, research challenges, and cross-cutting policy reform issues.
+These events have been attended by hundreds of attendees and have moved forward conversations about research, harm reduction, and drug policy reform.